MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Find-LapsADExtendedRights.md

 ### -Credential

-Specifies the credentials to use when updating Active Directory.
+Specifies the credentials to use when updating AD.
 If not specified, the current user's credentials are used.

 ```yaml